Skates are an iconic Canadian symbol.

 Winter Wonderland Workshop

 What are your favourite winter memories?
 Maybe you live in a land without snow...tell us how you celebrate winter!
-Leave a comment in the "Leave a Reply" box below in January and your name will be entered to win a print.
-Comments are reviewed by Louise before being published.
-I am away on holidays until January13 and will publish your comments when I return to Canada.
+Leave a comment in the "Leave a Reply" box below.
+Comments are reviewed by me before being published.